Reflection-Based Relative Localization for Cooperative UAV Teams Using Active Markers: INTRODUCTION

 Onboard relative localization eliminates the dependence on external infrastructure, expands operational flexibility, and allows deployment without communication between team members.
 Vision-based methods provide a cost-effective, compact, and lightweight solution for large-scale multi-robot systems \cite{xuDecentralizedVisualInertialUWBFusion2020a,schillingVisionBasedDroneFlocking2021,teixeiraVIRPEVisualInertialRelative2018}.
 While passive markers like AprilTags improve localization accuracy, they impose constraints on system dynamics, which is particularly critical for \acp{UAV} \cite{9197275,5979561}.

 Unlike passive markers, active markers attached to \acp{UAV} overcome limitations related to marker size and enable reliable detection under varying lighting conditions \cite{stuckeyRealTimeOpticalLocalization2024,walterUVDARSystemVisual2019}.
 Most relative localization and pose estimation systems require prior knowledge of the active marker configuration on the \acp{UAV} to accurately estimate the relative distance, which is determined based on the pixel distance between markers in the image \cite{teixeiraVIRPEVisualInertialRelative2018,walterUVDARSystemVisual2019,faesslerMonocularPoseEstimation2014}.

-However, as with marker-less or passive marker systems, the precision of distance estimation decreases for micro-aerial vehicles with closely spaced markers.
-On micro \acp{UAV}, markers often appear too close together or merge into a single pixel at certain distances, especially when using low-resolution cameras.
-As a result, distance estimation accuracy is limited for micro-scale platforms.
+While \ac{LIDAR} overcomes lighting limitations, it is heavy, power-intensive, and cannot associate depth measurements with specific team members~\cite{SwarmLIO2}.
+Unlike \ac{LIDAR}, active markers emitting unique blinking sequences inherently link each detection to a known robot identity, while remaining lightweight and independent of scene illumination and target size.
+However, as with marker-less or passive marker systems, the precision of distance estimation decreases for \acp{MAV} with closely spaced markers.
+On \acp{MAV}, the limited physical spacing between markers reduces pixel separation in the image as distance increases, eventually falling below the resolution threshold required for reliable distance estimation~\cite{walterUVDARSystemVisual2019}.

-This work addresses these limitations by introducing a novel relative localization system for multi-robot teams that uses surface reflections -- typically considered undesirable and a source of ambiguity in localization systems.
-The proposed method is motivated by mission scenarios with reflective surfaces, such as maritime environmental monitoring and nighttime outdoor surveillance, as well as indoor tasks like subterranean navigation and warehouse inventory, where polished floors often create reflections (Fig.~\ref{fig:intro_img}).
-Our approach is also motivated by the need for collaborative multi-robot systems operating in challenging non-line-of-sight scenarios.
+This work addresses these limitations by introducing a novel reflection-based relative localization system for multi-robot teams, targeting mission scenarios with reflective surfaces such as marine environmental monitoring, nighttime operations, and indoor environments like warehouses where polished floors create reflections (Fig.~\ref{fig:intro_img}).